slds-lmu/wildlife-experiments/README.md

   - There are two places that require custom user input:
     - `run_example.sh` expects two arguments: the (absolute) path to the configuration file that contains all training specifications (see next step), and the task to be executed (must be one out of "prep", "train_passive", "train_active").
     - `configs/config_example.json` stores all customizable options for the exemplary code.
 Find examples for the required files in the folder `example_files`.
+      - `img_dir`: path to directory where images are stored. :exclamation: Please note: all images should be in a single directory, allocation to different datasets is done via separate files containing the respectively relevant keys (see following bullet points).
+This implementation follows the assumption that having distinct datasets for training, testing, etc. is a relevant use case.
+If you only have a single dataset, just sample the keys (image names) at random to create the following files.
       - `label_file_train`: path to csv file with training data labels.
 Must consist of two columns, the first containing image names, the second image labels.
 Please note that the class of empty images must be named "empty".
       - `label_file_test`: path to csv file like `label_file_train`.
       - `label_file_pretrain`: (OPTIONAL) path to csv file like `label_file_train`.
 If no file shall be provided, specify the path as "".